In pre-election Throne Speech, B.C. says it’s payback time for taxpayers

 The speech does not indicate what kind of financial relief the government plans to announce in the Feb.
 21 budget.

-Reducing the provincial sales tax might offer instant gratification that would be felt by the broadest number of voters, but such a measure would be costly to the treasury.
-A one percentage point reduction in the PST would cost an estimated $900-million in the coming fiscal year.
-The premier has broadly hinted that the Medical Services Plan premium is due for an overhaul.
+Reducing the provincial sales tax might offer instant gratification that would be felt by the broadest number of voters, but such a measure would be costly to the Treasury.
+A one-percentage-point reduction in the PST would cost an estimated $900-million in the coming fiscal year.
+The Premier has broadly hinted that the Medical Services Plan premium is due for an overhaul.
 However, if MSP fees are scrapped outright, it would blow a $2.5-billion hole in revenues.

 The province has many other options, however.
 In addition to setting personal income tax rates, it could tinker with other household costs, such as BC Hydro’s electricity rates and vehicle insurance costs from the Crown-owned Insurance Corp. of B.C.

 The B.C.
-Liberals, seeking a fifth consecutive term in office, hope to frame the ballot box question around their fiscal record, and the promise of a low tax regime.
+Liberals, seeking a fifth consecutive term in office, hope to frame the ballot-box question around their fiscal record, and the promise of a low tax regime.
 The budget will not be likely be fully passed into law before the May 9 election, so any tax measures promised in the fiscal plan would depend on whether the Liberals are re-elected.

-The opposition New Democrats have not unveiled a full election platform but have promised a $10-per-day daycare system.
-The party would also scrap MSP and collect the lost revenues from higher income taxes.
+The Opposition New Democrats have not unveiled a full election platform, but have promised a $10-per-day daycare system.
+The party would also scrap the MSP and collect the lost revenues from higher income taxes.
 The NDP will argue the Liberals have left the province’s most vulnerable citizens behind and have widened the gap between the rich and the poor.

 The Throne Speech began, as always, with a tribute to notable British Columbians who have died in the previous year.
-But this time, Lt.-Gov. Guichon first acknowledged the six men killed in the Quebec City mosque attack.
+But this time, Lieutenant-Governor Guichon first acknowledged the six men killed in the Quebec City mosque attack.
 “Let us speak in one voice to express our condolences, condemn the hatred and violence.
-Let us re-affirm who we are as Canadians,” the speech said.
+Let us reaffirm who we are as Canadians,” the speech said.

 The speech then pivoted to the economy.
 Although the speech contained glowing references to job creation, economic growth and the province’s triple-A credit rating, it also noted that the province still faces uncertainty.